SICKAG/EDU-AI/docs/index.md

 # SICK Training kit: Artificial intelligence

-Welcome to the GitHub for the SICK's Training kit: Artificial intelligence!
+Welcome to the GitHub for the SICK's Educational Set: Artificial intelligence!

-If you purchased the Training kit: Artificial intelligence from SICK, you are right here.
+If you purchased a training kit SICK, this is the page to get started.
+Here you can find training material, exercises, sample solutions, an e-learning course and much more!

 <style>
   .slideshow-container {